 After each course title in the course descriptions of each school/department is an indication of the semester or semesters in which the course is expected to be offered.
 This is for the convenience of students in planning schedules.
 It is, however, subject to change, and current class schedules should be consulted.
 Faculty unavailability or low student enrollment may cause a course to be cancelled, rescheduled, or not scheduled when anticipated.
 In some instances, the course may be available by individual instruction.
 Su., F., and Sp. indicate summer, fall, and spring semesters.
-May short courses are counted in the summer semester.
 Odd and Even refer to odd- or even-numbered calendar years.
 Indication that a course is offered "On Demand" is not a guarantee of course availability.